LQF2020/eslint-prettier-project/README.md

 ## USAGE

 Make sure you have `npx` npm package runner( npx is pre-bundled with npm 5.2.0 ).
+`npx` could locate locally installed package and find the execuetable command for us.
 If not, please install globally:

 ```